Design and validation of laser impact tests

 Thanks to a flexible and durable architecture, complex experiments, quickly reconfigurable, highly instrumented, and safe for staff are carried out there.
 A security automaton continuously monitors the status of the cabin and critical sensors and authorizes or not the shot, whereas a second one controls the laser, a robot, and an optical head.
 An ALPhANOV HMI is used to program the test procedure.

 The instrumentation, including infrared and visible high-speed cameras and pyrometers, is synchronized on the same clock signal.
 Finally, all recorded video and analog data are replayed in the same interface.

-This study carried out by EikoSim in collaboration with MBDA, ALPhANOV and the Laboratory of Mechanics and Technology (ENS Paris-Saclay), concerns steel sheets subjected to laser shots in their centre in the laser cabin.
+This study, carried out by EikoSim in collaboration with MBDA, ALPhANOV, and the Laboratory of Mechanics and Technology (ENS Paris-Saclay), concerns steel sheets subjected to laser shots in their center in the laser cabin.
 The aim is to quantify the thermomechanical effects undergone by the sheets thanks to the measurement of displacement fields by digital image correlation.

 For this study, 4 cameras are positioned in the Blender scene, with the limited space of the laser cabin in mind.
-Moreover, in order not to be damaged, they must not be in the path of the laser beam impacting almost horizontally the centre of the sheet.
+Moreover, to avoid being damaged, they must not be in the path of the laser beam, impacting almost horizontally the center of the sheet.
 A view from below is therefore adopted (see Figure 1).